GRCDEV/ArduSim/help/setup.md

         sudo apt-get update
         sudo apt-get install oracle-java8-installer

-2. Install git if not present.
+2. Install git if not present:

-    On debian based systems (Ubuntu, Mint, ...) run:

         sudo apt install git

 3. Download ArduPilot.
 This is the project which enables the user to compile a multicopter or other kinds of UAVs.
 In a terminal, go to your home folder (*/home/user_name*) and input this lines: